artemave/REST-assured/README.markdown

     bash$ cd rest-assured && bundle install
     bash$ ./bin/rest-assured -d :memory: & # in-memory sqlite db

 This starts up an instance of rest-assured on port 4578.
-It is accessible via REST or web interfaces on 'http://localhost:4578'
+It is accessible via REST or web interfaces on `http://localhost:4578`

 Various options (such as ssl, port, db credentials, etc.) are available through command line options.
 Check out `rest-assured -h` to see what they are.

-NOTE that although sqlite is an extremely handy option (especially with :memory:), I found it sometimes locking tables under non-trivial load.
+NOTE that although sqlite is an extremely handy option (especially with `-d :memory:`), I found it sometimes locking tables under non-trivial load.
 Hence there is a Plan B - mysql.
 But may be that is just me sqliting it wrong.

 ## Doubles